 Adding reimbursable equipment has the most profound effect on your practice.
 Not only does this type of purchase increase reimbursement revenue, but it can also increase the loyalty of your patients.
 If they see you as a high-tech medical practice and rely on your professional opinion, they are much more likely to return.

-3. What are the things to consider when deciding to purchase new versus pre-owned equipment?
+3. What are the things to consider when deciding to purchase new versus used equipment?

 The idea for EMS was formed when I worked for a new equipment company and felt the customer was at a big disadvantage when only having the option to buy new.
 I was concerned about the rising cost of new capital equipment and the decline in reimbursement rates.
 If a practice wants the latest released unit, they will most likely need to buy new, but if they are willing to purchase a unit that is a year or two older, they can save a great deal by buying pre-owned.